AceDataCloud/MidjourneyAPI/docs/midjourney_describe_api_integration_guide.md

 ### Response Example

-Upon a successful request, the API will return 4 description pieces for the image.
+After a successful request, the API will return 4 description messages for the image.
 For example:

 ```json
 {